Construction financing is a type of bank-issued short-term loan which is created to finance a home or real estate project.

 - A business registration certificate

-- Certified/original bank statements for the last 2 years
+- Certified/original bank statements for the last two years

 - Copy of ID/Passport